nocaremc/nodex-ws/README.md

 - [ ] use the first public working or configured (and working) dex rpc node.
 - [ ] Structure and organization of code meeting an actually specified standard.
 - [ ]  I will not put up crap-looking code but also am not a psr-nazi.
 Technical standards and consistency are still important to me.
+- [ ] An interface for data storage is needed to reduce repeat calls to api for basic information

 # Libraries used